Make a direct payment to ensure you get more independence, choice and control over your social care.

 Under government legislation, we are allowed to make cash payments to some people instead of arranging a service.
 We have to offer direct payments to anyone who is eligible.

-If you are 16 or over and have been assessed by Adults' and Community Services as needing a service you may be eligible.
+If you are 16 or over and have been assessed by Adult Social Care services as needing a service you may be eligible.

 Direct payments are not considered as income when you are assessed for welfare benefits.